phonegap/phonegap-docs/docs/4-phonegap-build/7-faq.html.md

 <a name="app-upgrade" class="anchor"></a>

 ## I'm seeing "This app isn't using the latest version of PhoneGap.
-We recommend upgrading to ...""
+We recommend upgrading ..."

 If you're seeing this message, it means that there is a newer version of Phonegap available to build with.
 This can be set in your [config.xml file](/phonegap-build/configuring) with the [phonegap-version preference](/phonegap-build/configuring/preferences/#phonegap-version), for example: